metarank/lightgbm4j/README.md

 * supports both `float[]` and `double[]` API flavours.
 * reduces the amount of boilerplate for basic tasks.

-The library is in an early development stage and not covering all 100% of LightGBM API, but eventual future goal will be merging with the upstream LightGBM and to become an official Java bindings for the project.
+The library is in an early development stage and does not cover all 100% of LightGBM API, but the eventual future goal will be merging with the upstream LightGBM and becoming an official Java binding for the project.

 ## Installation